 Arugula Salad with Caramelized Sweet Potato

 Last year, in January, I made a wonderful Arugula Salad with Caramelized Sweet Potato.
 It was part of a series on getting healthier in the new year.
 This year I’m adding it to my holiday table.
-With all the heavy dishes taking part in the festivities, a light and brightly flavored salad adorned with pomegranate perils, a citrus dressing and creamy roasted sweet potatoes seems like a great addition.
+With all the heavy dishes taking part in the festivities, a light and brightly flavored salad adorned with pomegranate perils, a citrus dressing and creamy roasted sweet potatoes seem like a great addition.

 One of the dilemmas we always face in hosting a holiday dinner is kitchen real estate.
-Space is in short supply on the stove top and in the oven.
-Crock Pot Sweet Potatoes are the perfect remedy for that.
+Space is in short supply on the stovetop and in the oven.
+Crock-Pot Sweet Potatoes are the perfect remedy for that.
 If you’re a fan of traditional mashed sweet potatoes, you can easily make them in your slow cooker.
 Plug it in and forget about it.
 When it’s time to serve them. dish them out into your serving dish and put them on the table.
 It couldn’t be easier.
 The beautiful part of this is that it’s off to the side on your counter, taking up no valuable space in your oven.

 - 6 medium sweet potatoes, peeled and cut into chunks